 This set up leads to lots of hilarious situations like a baby saying “asshole”, a dog humping a cat, Robert De Niro wearing a boob and a foreskin landing in a fondue.
 You could argue that anyone expecting quality from a film with this title only has themselves to blame, but crude humour can be good if it’s well done.
 Fockers is crude, they just forgot the humour.

 It just isn’t funny.
 It’s the kind of movie you don’t bother to pause if you go to the toilet because the contents of the film is more predictable than the contents of your bowels.
-The characters talk like people who have learnt to speak from watching sitcoms on E4.
 It’s just a bunch of idiots responding the the idiotic situations they’ve stupidly created as they lurch from mishap to mishap, ultimately producing this awful film.

 The only person involved for whom this isn’t an all-time low is long-time crud merchant Ben Stiller, who’s completely in his element as Gaylord Focker.
 Hoffman and De Niro, on the other hand, should both have known better.
 One of Mr Focker’s hilarious quirks is that he inappropriately talks about his genitalia, informing the Byrnes family of his lone testicle on their first meeting.
 If only he had two, then he might have had the balls to turn down this god-awful film and keep his integrity intact.

 Hoffman at least has some fun with it and throws himself into the silliness.
-De Niro, by comparison, wears the smugness unique to a man who’s been told he’s the greatest actor in the world far too many times, which he’s been unable to shake for the best part of a decade.
-His expression is the cross between a randy earthworm and a constipated blobfish.
+De Niro, by comparison, looks like the cross between a randy earthworm and a constipated blobfish.
 In his defence he also produced the film, meaning the pile of cash he got for it was probably massive.